Comparative forms are used to compare two things or groups. They can show superiority, inferiority, or equality in some aspect.

 jfergusonphotos Shutterstock_marathon_maratons.jpg

-Participate — [pɑːˈtɪsɪpeɪt] — to take part in an activity, piedalīties
+participate — [pɑːˈtɪsɪpeɪt] — to take part in an activity, piedalīties

 Example: Many young girls want to participate in sports teams to develop their skills and confidence.